shelbyspees/speesblog/_posts/2015-07-03-antlr-4-how-to-get-started.md

 value //this is a (parser) rule, starts with a lowercase
     : INT_NUM
     ;
-{% endhighlight%}
+{% endhighlight %}

 **Parser:** the parser is basically how Java handles the parser rules you write in your grammar.
 For example, if my rule says

 **Listener:** ANTLR automatically creates an interface for your grammar's listener based on the ParseTreeListener class